cheung-arthur/cse15l-lab-reports/lab4.md

 Then we can type in `git commit -m "Nice one"` (or replace whatever is in the quotation marks with a message of your choice) to commit these changes, saving these changes to our local(ieng6) repository.

 Finally, we type in `git push` to sends these changes to our remote github repository.
-We can see all these commands in the screenshow below:
+We can see all these commands in the screenshot below:
 ![Image](step9.png)

 (Ignore the lines where I mistyped the git commit command)